Lymph Node Biopsy

 Certain tests are performed for specific subtypes only and not necessary for all patients with NHL.
 They include:

-- Colonoscopy for patients who have mantle cell lymphoma
+- Testicular ultrasound for patients who have a testicular mass

-- Imaging of the brain or spinal column for patients whose central nervous system may be affected by NHL
+- Spinal tap (lumbar puncture) and/or MRI of the brain or spinal column may be required for patients with certain subtypes or symptoms that suggest central nervous system involvement.